What are burns?

 Second-degree (partial thickness) burns.
 Second-degree burns involve the epidermis and part of the dermis layer of skin.
 The burn site appears red, blistered, and may be swollen and painful.

-Individuals with partial-thickness burns over 10% or more of the total body surface area (TBSA)
+People with partial-thickness burns over 10% or more of the total body surface area (TBSA)

 Any age with full-thickness burns